 In order to use SEO affectively, you must optimize your content.
 And when we say content we mean all your content — from your blogs to your landing pages to your social tags.
 In order to do this you need to create a keyword list, which will then allow you to create messaging around the words and phrase you are targeting.
 But SEO is much more than just targeting keywords.
 Link building, content and social media all play key roles in a successful SEO strategy.

 This is the phase of your plan that should be ongoing.
 As soon as you put your marketing plan into action, start tracking, measuring and reporting.

 The ability to measure your inbound marketing efforts is one of the most valuable parts of your plan and the beauty of inbound marketing.
 The amount of things to measure and test are endless.
 And that’s a good thing because when you are able to test and measure, you are able to improve areas of weakness, report quantitative results and prove the value of your marketing efforts to the broader organization.

 You should be measuring, reporting and testing your inbound marketing on a monthly basis to see what is working and what isn’t and to learn more about your buyer base.
 It might sound like overkill, but this actually can be the really fun part!

-At Vital Design we believe in inbound marketing, because we have seen the results first hand.
-It is how we market our business and how we market our client’s businesses.
-If you would like help in developing your inbound marketing plan give us a shout.
+At Vital Design we believe in inbound marketing because we’ve seen the results first hand.
+It is how we market our business and how we market our clients’ businesses.
+If you would like help in developing your inbound marketing plan, give us a shout.